Bio & Incident Details

 Trooper Sutton died from his wounds following emergency surgery shortly after midnight.
 The suspect killed by Chief Law was found in the abandoned vehicle ten miles north of Harrisburg.
 The other two fugitives were later captured in Virginia and returned to Illinois for trial where they both received life sentences.

 Trooper Sutton and Chief Law were buried in adjoining plots in Sunset Lawn Cemetery in Harrisburg.
-Trooper Sutton was a 3-year veteran ofthe Illinois State Police.
+Trooper Sutton was a 3-year veteran of the Illinois State Police.
+He was survived by his wife.

 Related Line of Duty Deaths